lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

 #### The solution

 Most fund sponsors have traditionally structure their fund to minimize <abbr>UBTI</abbr> from a trade or business by using some form of “blocker corporation”.
-The blocker corporation is not a flow-through entity; rather, it is taxed as a corporation and pays taxes on its share of the active income from the flow-through portfolio company.
-When this blocker corporation distributes the income it receives to its shareholders, the income is characterized as dividend income, which does not incur <abbr>UBTI</abbr> (unless the shares in the blocker corporation are debt-financed).
+The blocker corporation is not a flow-through entity; rather, it is taxed as a corporation and reports and pays taxes on its share of the active income from the flow-through portfolio company.
+When this blocker corporation distributes the income it receives to its shareholders, the income is characterized as dividend income, which does not incur <abbr>UBTI</abbr> unless the shares in the blocker corporation are [debt-financed](#incomefromdebtfinancedinvestments).

 There are three main structures that can be used to minimize <abbr>UBTI</abbr> from flow-through entities:

 * A blocker corporation between the fund and the U.S. tax-exempt and foreign taxable investors<sup><a href="#fn13" id="fref13">13</a></sup> ([Figure 3a](#fig03a))
 * A blocker corporation between the flow-through portfolio company and the fund ([Figure 3b](#fig03b))
-* A blocker corporation serving as a parallel fund to the main fund ([Figure 3c](#fig03c))
+* A blocker corporation serving as either a parallel fund to the main fund or an <abbr title="Alternative Investment Vehicle">AIV</abbr> ([Figure 3c](#fig03c))

 The choice of which structure to use will often involve judgment as to the likelihood that the fund will invest in investments that incur <abbr>UBTI</abbr> (and <abbr title="Effectively Connected Income">ECI</abbr>).